curtisdearlMS/AZ_Labs/Scenarios.md

 This assumes you have deployed the VNET Gateway into the HubVNET.

 ### Deploy the Broken IPsec Connection to the On Prem VPN Device
 This deploys the incorrectly configured VPN tunnel.
-Why can VNET1 and VNET2 not reach the on premise IP ranges.
+Why can VNET1 and VNET2 not reach all of the on premise IP ranges.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoftAzureAaron%2FNET_TrainingLabs%2Fmain%2FOnPremVNET%2FVNETandGW.json)